vanisbala/three-question-marks/README.md

 # three-question-marks
-It checks whether the given string contain three consequtive question marks that appears in between a pair of two numbers with their sum value 10.
+It checks whether the given string contain three consequtive question marks that appears in between a pair of two numbers with their sum value of 10.

 ## Description
 - checks whether there is a number pair with the sum value 10.